Last updated: September 12, 2023

 The track leaves Point Piper behind via Wyuna and Wunulla Road.

-From Rose Bay Park, follow the promenade along New South Head Rd towards Lyne Park and the Rose Bay ferry wharf, which marks the end of this incredible walk.
+From Rose Bay Park, follow the promenade along New South Head Rd towards Lyne Park and the Rose Bay ferry wharf, which marks the end of this highly enjoyable walking trail.

 The walking track from Rushcutters Bay to Rose Bay is not as well-known as other walks in the Sydney Harbour area, which is a pity because it’s an absolute gem.